A life of TODOs

 [2015-01-10 Sat 12:17]

-tells us when was the last time the state was changed from “TODO
+DONE.
+The :LOGBOOK: tells us when was the last time the state was

-was captured(inserted), which was on Saturday January the 10th.
+time this TODO was captured(inserted), which was on Saturday January

 Capture quickly, take care of it later

-Like mentioned before, you usually want to capture a TODO
+Like mentioned before, you usually want to capture a TODO, and add

-, captures occur directly from any mode or place in Emacs
+captures occur directly from any mode or place in Emacs.
+Capturing

-, you make use of the email template in org-capture
+possible this TODO, you make use of the email template in

-To generate new capture templates you can call C-c c C
+To generate new capture templates you can call C-c c C, this will

 Refile and archive later

-entries tree and to keep tidy projects, you have to refile them and archive them.
+TODO entries tree and to keep tidy projects, you have to refile them

 * Cats